6DammK9/nai-anime-pure-negative-prompt/ch06/sd-scripts-runtime/readme.md

 ## TODO ##

-- I have added my progress in [the PR](https://github.com/kohya-ss/sd-scripts/pull/1686), not sure if it must be forced to use the old `venv` like A1111, or I need **WSL** to proceed, [at least someone works](https://github.com/kohya-ss/sd-scripts/issues/1721).
+- I have added my progress in [the PR](https://github.com/kohya-ss/sd-scripts/pull/1686), not sure if it must be forced to use the old `venv` like A1111, or I need **WSL** to proceed.

 - [m3.py](./m3.py) serves for PoC.